xrrocha/filer/docs/deferred-issues.md

-# Filer - Known Limitations & Workarounds
+# Filer - Recommended Patterns & Known Limitations

-This document describes current limitations in Filer and how to work around them.
+This document describes recommended patterns and current limitations in Filer.

 Filer is a research project exploring metadata-driven domain modeling.
 While we strive for quality and correctness, some edge cases and complex scenarios are deferred to maintain research momentum.
-This document helps you avoid common pitfalls.
+This document helps you write code that works correctly with Filer's persistence system.

 ---

-## Closure Serialization in Validators
+## Writing Serializable Validators (Recommended Pattern)

-**Issue**: Validators and formatters that use closures with captured variables cannot be serialized.
+**Background**: Filer's metadata (validators, formatters) must be serializable to work with the event-sourced persistence system.
+Functions that capture external variables via closures don't serialize correctly.

-**Example of problem**:
+### ❌ Anti-Pattern: Closure Capture

 ```javascript
 const minSalary = 3000;
 const validator = {